Boombox

-The boombox quickly became associated with urban society in the United States, particularly African American and Hispanic youth.
-The wide use of boomboxes in urban communities led to the boombox being coined a "ghetto blaster".
+The boombox quickly became associated with urban society in the United States, particularly African American and Latino youth.
+The wide use of boomboxes in urban communities led to the boombox being called a "ghetto blaster".
 Some cities petitioned for the banning of boomboxes from public places, and over time, they became less acceptable on city streets.
 The boombox became closely linked to American hip hop culture and was instrumental in the rise of hip hop music.

 History

 The first boombox was developed by the inventor of the audio compact cassette, Philips of the Netherlands.
 Their first 'Radiorecorder' was released in 1966.
 The Philips innovation was the first time that radio broadcasts could be recorded onto cassette tapes without the cables or microphones that previous stand-alone cassette tape recorders required.
 Recordings of radio were still subject to interferences from automobiles and other vehicles nearby with the same frequency, limiting their overall quality.
 Although the sound quality of early cassette tape recordings was poor, improvements in technology and the introduction of stereo recording, chromium tapes, and Dolby noise reduction made hifi quality devices possible.
 Several European electronics brands, such as Grundig, also introduced similar devices.

+In East Europe, they also gained some popularity, and were also manufactured in eastern countries.
+Most well known were in the Soviet Union and East Germany, but also in Poland, Hungary and Czechoslovakia, Romania, both under license or own designs.
+Usually they were less sophisticated, but some of them could compete at some point with average western boomboxes.

-Boomboxes were soon also developed in Japan in the early 1970s and soon became popular there due to their compact size and impressive sound quality.
+Boomboxes have been sold in Japan since 1967.
+The first three manufacturers were Crown, Matsushita (currently Panasonic) and AIWA, and AIWA's TPR-101 was exported from Japan.
+In the 1970s, Sony, Hitachi, Tokyo Shibaura Electric (Toshiba), Japan Victor (currently JVCKenwood), Mitsubishi Electric, Sanyo Electric, and Sharp Corporation also began to sell boomboxes, and boomboxes soon became popular there due to their compact size and impressive sound quality.
 The Japanese brands rapidly took over a large portion of the European boombox market and were often the first Japanese consumer electronics brands that a European household might purchase.
-The Japanese innovated by creating different sizes, form factors, and technology, introducing such advances as stereo boomboxes, removable speakers, built-in TV receivers, and built-in CD players.
+In some cases, there were even Japanese boomboxes manufactured as O.E.M. for European brands.
+Japanese brands innovated by creating different sizes, form factors, and technology, introducing such advances as stereo boomboxes, removable speakers, and built-in CD players.

 The boombox became popular in America during the late 1970s, with most then being produced by Panasonic, Sony, General Electric, and Marantz.
 It was immediately noticed by the urban adolescent community and soon developed a mass market, especially in large metropolitan centers such as New York, Los Angeles, and Washington D.C.

-The earliest known boombox with integrated portable television was released in the early 1980s.